yeslogic/allsorts/README.md

 ## Development Status

-Allsorts is still under active development but has reached its first release milestone with its inclusion in Prince 13.
+Allsorts is still under active development but reached its first release milestone with its inclusion in Prince 13.
 In Prince it is responsible for all font loading, and font shaping.